iamwhil/aws_s3_cross_account_uploader/README.md

 The output of this will be a raised exception if something goes wrong - eg, no permissions or bucket does not exist.

 If all goes right the result objects key value pairs are printed to the screen.

+* Note: the .env file is included in the `.gitignore` file and should not be commited to any of your repos.
+Do NOT commit secrets!